๐Ÿ“ŠAdvanced Financial Accounting

 Temporal Method

-• Monetary assets and liabilities (cash, receivables, payables) translated at current exchange rates
+• Monetary assets and liabilities (cash, receivables, payables, debt) translated at current exchange rates

-• Non-monetary items (inventory at cost, fixed assets, intangibles) translated at historical rates from acquisition or transaction dates
+• Non-monetary items carried at historical cost (inventory at cost, fixed assets, intangibles) translated at historical rates from the acquisition or transaction date

-• Translation gains and losses recognized immediately in the income statement, creating earnings volatility
+• Translation gains and losses are recognized immediately in the income statement, creating earnings volatility

 Monetary/Non-monetary Method

-• Conceptual focus on how currency changes affect the entity's purchasing power and cash flow obligations
+• The conceptual focus is on how currency changes affect the entity's purchasing power and cash flow obligations.

 Current/Non-current Method

-• Historical approach (largely superseded) that classified items by balance sheet presentation rather than monetary nature
+• A historical approach (largely superseded) that classified items by balance sheet presentation rather than monetary nature

 • Current assets and liabilities at current rates; non-current items at historical rates

-Compare: Monetary/Non-monetary vs. Current/Non-current—both use mixed rates, but the monetary approach focuses on economic substance (fixed vs. variable currency claims) while the current/non-current approach uses arbitrary time classifications.
-The monetary approach better reflects exchange rate exposure.
+Compare: Monetary/Non-monetary vs. Current/Non-current: both use mixed rates, but the monetary approach focuses on economic substance (fixed vs. variable currency claims) while the current/non-current approach uses arbitrary time classifications.
+For example, long-term debt is non-current but clearly monetary.
+The monetary approach correctly translates it at the current rate; the current/non-current approach would not.

 Income Statement Effects and Risk Management